-IDF plans to start next war in Gaza by targeting top terrorists; army chief says forces ready for battle.
+IDF’s new Gaza war plans call for targeting top terrorists early on; army chief says forces ready for battle.

 The IDF finalized plans for military conflict in Gaza based on a new war doctrine.
 The new strategy focuses on the rapid targeting of terror leaders and key military assets in order to achieve a quick victory.